Exabyte-io/documentation/docs/tutorials/dft/chemical/reaction-profile-qe.md

 Atomic positions for all the images are specified within the `BEGIN_POSITIONS / END_POSITIONS` delimiters, where each instance of `ATOMIC_POSITIONS` card is prefixed either by `FIRST_IMAGE`, `INTERMEDIATE_IMAGE`, or `LAST_IMAGE` keywords, depending on its position within the overall order of the interpolated set under consideration.

-## Create Job and Choose Workflow
+## Create Job

 We start with [opening](../../../jobs/actions/create.md) an instance of the [Job Designer Interface](../../../jobs-designer/overview.md) for creating and designing new computational [Jobs](../../../jobs/overview.md) on our platform.

+## Import Interpolated Set

+The **Interpolated Set** generated in [this other tutorial](../../materials/interpolated-sets.md) under the name "NEB CONSTRAINED SET", containing the initial, final and a total of 3 intermediate images of the H3 molecule under investigation (including atomic constraints along the single dimension of the molecule), should then be [selected and imported](../../../jobs-designer/actions-header-menu/select-materials.md) into the ["Materials Viewer" Tab](../../../jobs-designer/materials-tab.md) of the NEB job being [designed](../../../jobs-designer/overview.md).
+This is done by [selecting](../../../entities-general/actions/select.md) all images contained in the set at the moment of import.

+## Choose Workflow

 [Workflows](../../../workflows/overview.md) for calculating the reaction energy profile of chemical molecules via NEB with [Quantum ESPRESSO](../../../software-directory/modeling/quantum-espresso/overview.md) can readily be [imported](../../../workflows/actions/copy-bank.md) from the [Workflows Bank](../../../workflows/bank.md) into the account-owned [collection](../../../accounts/collections.md).
 This workflow can later be [selected](../../../jobs-designer/actions-header-menu/select-workflow.md) and added to the [Job being created](../../../jobs-designer/workflow-tab.md).

 !!!warning "Size of grid of k-points"
     The user should take care to set the size of the [grid of reciprocal k-points (kgrid)](../../../models/auxiliary-concepts/reciprocal-space/sampling.md) to 1 x 1 x 1 under the ["Important Settings" Tab](../../../workflow-designer/subworkflow-editor/important-settings.md) of the [Workflow Designer Interface](../../../workflow-designer/overview.md), since we are presently dealing with single molecules as opposed to periodic crystalline structures.

-## Import Interpolated Set

-The **Interpolated Set** generated in [this other tutorial](../../materials/interpolated-sets.md) under the name "NEB CONSTRAINED SET", containing the initial, final and a total of 3 intermediate images of the H3 molecule under investigation (including atomic constraints along the single dimension of the molecule), should then be [selected and imported](../../../jobs-designer/actions-header-menu/select-materials.md) into the ["Materials Viewer" Tab](../../../jobs-designer/materials-tab.md) of the NEB job being [designed](../../../jobs-designer/overview.md).
-This is done by [selecting](../../../entities-general/actions/select.md) all images contained in the set at the moment of import.

 ## Submit Job